pyminihack/pyhack-manual/pyhack-camp-manual_en.md

 # Overview

 - Instructions for Pyhack camp we hold twice in a year
-- We have pension all to ourselves
+- We usually have the pension all to ourselves.

 # Venue & Equipments